-In recent months there have been a significant number of companies in serious financial trouble.
-Given the number of companies going out of business and the number of investors who lost huge amounts of their savings, I thought it would be prudent to introduce a metric to evaluate investments based on their likelihood of bankruptcy.
+During the financial crisis, there were a significant number of companies in serious financial trouble.
+Given the number of companies going out of business and the number of investors who lost huge amounts of their savings, I thought it would be prudent to introduce a downside risk metric to evaluate investments based on their likelihood of bankruptcy.

 What Is A Z Score?

 With all of the metrics, ratios and mathematical techniques used to evaluate the worthiness of a stock, it is almost possible to come across a new measurement technique every day.